Labour to step up attack ads and accuse Sunak of ‘decriminalising rape’

 It was followed by another ad on Twitter saying: “Do you think thieves should go to prison?
 Rishi Sunak doesn’t.”

-Reports emerged that Labour’s shadow home secretary Yvette Cooper was not consulted about the release of the posters, with party sources telling The Observer she “had nothing to do with it”.
+Reports emerged that Labour’s shadow home secretary Yvette Cooper was not consulted about the release of the online posters.
+The Indepenedent understands that Ms Cooper had nothing to do with the graphics and did not sign off on the ad.

-However, Labour sources played down the idea of a row between Sir Keir’s camp and Ms Cooper, saying she hadn’t seen the specific artwork.
-They said the shadow cabinet was all aware attacks were coming as part of law and order week.
+However, Labour sources played down the idea of a row between Sir Keir’s camp and Ms Cooper.
+They said the shadow cabinet were all aware attacks were coming as part of law and order week.

 While Lucy Powell, the shadow culture secretary, declined to say whether she stood by the original ad, Labour’s shadow attorney general Emily Thornberry defended the Twitter attack strategy.